Principles of Good Practice for Combining Service and Learning

 - Reflection on the service experience is ongoing and includes dialogue about community issues and the need for the service.

-- Students, faculty, and community representatives participate in the evaluation process.
+- Students, faculty and community representatives participate in evaluation of the SL experience.

 Howard, J. (1993).
 “Principles of Good Practice in Community Service-Learning Pedagogy”.
 Praxis I, A Faculty Casebook on Community Service-Learning.
 Ann Arbor, MI: OCSL Press, 5-9.